 - You do not need to make an application to the registrar to request a delay of your AGM

 - You must inform your members that the AGM has been delayed

 Cooperatives now have the option of hosting virtual or hybrid meetings even if the cooperative’s rules and with the Cooperative Association Act, the Business Corporations Act, the Societies Act, and any regulations under these acts that state otherwise.

-- This is the result of a ministerial order that will remain in force for the duration of the current state of emergency
+- This is the result of a ministerial order that will remain in force until July 10, 2021

 - Where a notice is required, instructions for participation can be provided in lieu of a physical location